This post may contain affiliate links. Please read my disclosure and privacy policy.

 oats, strawberries, greek yogurt, maple syrup, and chia seeds labeled on a marble surface.

-How to Make Strawberry Overnight Oats
+How to Make Overnight Oats with Strawberries

 oats, yogurt, milk, and maple syrup stirred in a glass jar.